Skatterbrainz/FudgePop/README.md

 * Start, Stop and Reconfigure Services
 * Add, Modify, Delete Shortcuts
 * Add, Modify Registry Keys and Values
-* Deploy on-prem software
+* Install or Remove Win32 Applications (on-prem sources or local)
 * Uninstall Local Apps (exe, msi)
 * Modify Folder and File Permissions
+* Force Windows Update Scan/Download/Install Cycle

 # Installation

   1. Use the Install-Module cmdlet to install FudgePop: **Install-Module FudgePop**
-  2. Manually verify configuration: execute the **Invoke-FudgePop** function (recommend -Verbose for first time use)
+  2. Edit the source **control.xml** and place it somewhere accessible to the remote computers
-  3. Configure the scheduled task using the **Set-FudgePopConfiguration** function
+  3. Run **Configure-FudgePop** to configure the control XML location and scheduled task options.
-  4. Confirm the scheduled task configuration and manually run the task to insure proper operation
+  4. Run **Invoke-FudgePop** to test on the first machine
+  5. Repeat steps 3 and 4 for other devices.

 # Management